tajamulk/Machine-Learning-Projects/Supervised Learning Projects/9. Housing Cost Prediction using Regression Algorithms/README.md

-# Insurance Premium Prediction using Regression Algorithms
+# Housing Price Prediction using Regression Algorithms

 The objective of this project is to find a way to predict the value in the *Housing cost* column using the values in the other columns.
 I did it using historical data, then estimated charges for new customers, simply by asking for basic information like their age, sex, BMI, no. of children, smoking habits and region.